igorti/solvi-docs/source/index.html.md

 ```
 > Make sure to replace `<user-specific-token>` with your token.

-All user-specific requests, like creating or getting projects, should use a user specific token, which has a limited lifetime and can therefor be used directly from a browser, or for passwordless authentication when user is redirected from your portal to Solvi.
-A user specific token can be used for a limited amount of time (currently 24 hours) before it expires.
-A user specific token is created by using the [endpoint to create user-specific token](#generate-user-specific-token).
+All user-specific requests, like creating or getting projects, should use a user-specific token, which has a limited lifetime and can therefore, be used directly from a browser, or for passwordless authentication when the user is redirected from your portal to Solvi.
+A user-specific token can be used for a limited amount of time (currently 24 hours) before it expires.
+A user-specific token is created by using the [endpoint to create a user-specific token](#generate-user-specific-token).

 User specific requests should use the `Authorization` header *instead of* the `X-Api-Key` header: